 - 20.1 All persons taking part in an orienteering event shall behave with fairness and honesty.
 They shall have a sporting attitude and a spirit of friendship.
 Competitors shall show respect for each other, for officials, journalists, spectators and the inhabitants of the competition area.
-The competitors shall be as quiet as possible in the terrain. - 20.2 In an individual interval start race, competitors are expected to navigate and run through the terrain independently. - 20.3 Doping is forbidden.
-The IOF Anti-Doping Rules apply to all competitions and the Technical Committee may require doping control procedures to be conducted. - 20.4 The organiser, with the consent of the Event Controller, may decide to publish the venue of the competition in advance.
+The competitors shall be as quiet as possible in the terrain. - 20.2 Except in the case of an accident, obtaining assistance from other runners or providing assistance to other competitors during a competition is forbidden.
+It is the duty of all competitors to help injured runners. - 20.3 In an individual interval start race, competitors are expected to navigate and run through the terrain independently. - 20.4 Doping is forbidden.
+The IOF Anti-Doping Rules apply to all competitions and the Technical Committee may require doping control procedures to be conducted. - 20.5 The organiser, with the consent of the Event Controller, may decide to publish the venue of the competition in advance.
 If the venue is not made public, all officials shall maintain strict secrecy about the competition area and terrain.
-In any case, strict secrecy about the courses must be kept.
+In any case, strict secrecy about the courses must be kept. - 20.6 Any attempt to survey or train in the competition terrain is forbidden.
+Attempts to gain any information related to the courses, beyond that provided by the organiser, is forbidden before and during the competition.

-- 20.5 Any attempt to survey or train in the competition terrain is forbidden.
-Attempts to gain any information related to the courses, beyond that provided by the organiser, is forbidden before and during the competition. - 20.6 The organiser shall bar from the competition any competitor who is so well acquainted with the terrain or the map, that the competitor would have a substantial advantage over other competitors. - 20.7 Team officials, competitors, media representatives and spectators shall remain in the areas assigned to them. - 20.8 Control officials shall neither disturb nor detain any competitor, nor supply any information whatsoever.
+- 20.7 The organiser shall bar from the competition any competitor who is so well acquainted with the terrain or the map, that the competitor would have a substantial advantage over other competitors. - 20.8 Team officials, competitors, media representatives and spectators shall remain in the areas assigned to them. - 20.9 Control officials shall neither disturb nor detain any competitor, nor supply any information whatsoever.
 They shall remain quiet, wear inconspicuous clothing and shall not help competitors approaching controls.
-This also applies to all other persons in the terrain, e.g.. media representatives. - 20.9 Having crossed the finish line, a competitor may not re-enter the competition terrain without the permission of the organiser.
+This also applies to all other persons in the terrain, e.g.. media representatives. - 20.10 Having crossed the finish line, a competitor may not re-enter the competition terrain without the permission of the organiser.
 A competitor who retires shall announce this at the finish immediately and hand in the map and control card.
-That competitor shall in no way influence the competition nor help other competitors. - 20.10 A competitor who breaks any rule, or who benefits from the breaking of any rule, may be disqualified. - 20.11 Non-competitors who break any rule are liable to disciplinary action.
+That competitor shall in no way influence the competition nor help other competitors. - 20.11 A competitor who breaks any rule, or who benefits from the breaking of any rule, may be disqualified. - 20.12 Non-competitors who break any rule are liable to disciplinary action. - 20.13 The organizer must stop and postpone or cancel a race if at any point it becomes clear that circumstances have arisen which make the race dangerous for the competitor, officials or spectators. - 20.14 The organiser must void a race if circumstances have arisen which make the race significantly unfair.